Principles of Portfolio Construction: Lord Abbett International Opportunities Fund

 The fund's portfolio is actively managed and may change significantly over time.

 The opinions in the preceding commentary are as of the date of publication and subject to change based on subsequent developments and may not reflect the views of the firm as a whole.
-This material is not intended to be legal or tax advice and is not to be relied upon as a forecast or research or investment advice regarding a particular investment or the markets in general, nor is it intended to predict or depict performance of any investment.
-Investors should not assume that investments in the securities and/or sectors described were or will be profitable.
-Investors should consult with a financial advisor before making an investment decision.
+This material is being provided for educational and informational purposes only and is not intended to be legal or tax advice and is not to be relied upon as a forecast, or research or investment advice regarding a particular investment or the markets in general.
+This document is prepared based on information Lord Abbett deems reliable; however, Lord Abbett does not warrant the accuracy or completeness of the information.
+Investors should consult with their appropriate tax, legal, and financial advisors with respect to individual circumstances and all applicable federal, state, and local tax laws.